-7.5 Any resident, business or interested party can be included in this database by contacting the Borough Council's Forward Planning team on 01785 619000, The Borough Council will comply with the General Data Protection Act to ensure personal information is kept confidential and secure.
+7.5 Any resident, business or interested party can be included in this database by contacting the Borough Council's Forward Planning team on 01785 619000, or visiting the online consultation portal.
+The Borough Council will comply with the Data Protection Act to ensure personal information is kept confidential and secure.

-Duty to Co-operate / Statements of Common Ground
+Duty to Co-operate

-- 7.6 The Council is required, under Section 110 of the Localism Act 2011, to engage with neighbouring authorities and other statutory organisations to satisfy the 'Duty to Co-operate' legal requirement, including through Statements of Common Ground.
-This is to ensure that neighbouring authorities and relevant organisations work together to meet development requirements and address any strategic cross boundary issues. - 7.7 Stafford Borough Council has worked closely with all relevant Duty to Cooperate organisations throughout the production of the adopted Plan for Stafford Borough.
+- 7.6 The Council is required, under Section 110 of the Localism Act 2011, to engage with neighbouring authorities and other statutory organisations to satisfy the 'Duty to Co-operate' legal requirement.
+This is to ensure that neighbouring authorities and relevant organisations work together to meet development requirements and address any strategic cross boundary issues. - 7.7 Stafford Borough Council has worked closely with all relevant Duty to Co-operate organisations throughout the preparation of the Plan for Stafford Borough.
 The Borough Council remains committed to fulfilling this Duty in the preparation of future Planning Policy Documents.